aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-rows-and-columns/adding-or-inserting-a-column-into-worksheet/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithRowsandColumns-AddInsertColumn-AddColumn.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithRowsandColumns-AddInsertColumn-AddColumn.cs" >}}
 ## **Inserting a Column into Worksheet**
 To insert a new column into worksheet at a specified position, please follow the steps below: